zendesk/ar_mailer/README.txt

 2. Set the information you want ar_sendmail to log alongside the message-id in your mailer class:

-  headers(ActionMailer::ARMailer.context_header => 'Hello there')
+  headers('X-Delivery-Context' => 'Hello there')

-This will print 'Hello there' in the line that also contains the message-id of the sent email.
+This will print 'Hello there' in the line that also contains the message-id of the sent email, like so:

+ar_sendmail Fri Oct 17 12:04:58 +0000 2008: sent email 00000579421 [Hello there] from someone@somewhere.com to someone.else@somewhere.else.com: "250 OK id=1Kqo4g-0006Nx-MP\n"

 === init.d/rc.d scripts